0xAlidy/Ft_Transcendence/README.md

 - Ruleset is available somewhere on the website and can be consulted by users
 - Bloquer user
 - their status (offline/online/in a game)
+- history navigation
+- Website owner/moderators
+- History begin with the most recent

 PATCH:
-- Pas de pop up de ma propre image
-- Erreur connexion (rarement)
-- PNG image
 - Je vois ma room quand j'host
-- crash avec webcam

-?
-- matchmacking fast
-- Website owner/moderators